Skip to main content

 Factless Fact Initial Deployment

-When deployed for the first time into an environment the Factless Fact node of materialization type table will execute the Create Fact Table stage.
+When deployed for the first time into an Environment the Factless Fact Node of materialization type table will execute the Create Fact Table stage.

 StageDescription

-Create Fact TableThis will execute a CREATE OR REPLACE statement and create a table in the target environment
+Create Fact TableThis will execute a CREATE OR REPLACE statement and create a table in the target Environment

 Factless Fact Redeployment